ErpNetDocs/tech/modules/financials/cost-accounting/calculate-distribution-function.md

 Sometimes the cost amount may not be able to be distributed exactly through the rows.
 In these cases, an attempt is made to allocate the balance through the rows which the amount is distributed to.
 Normally, it is impossible to distribute an equal part of the balance to all rows (otherwise there will be no balance).
 So the balance is distributed by the first several rows starting with the row with the largest amount.
 Also, in this balance distribution we cannot distribute less than:
            - [minimal balance distribution on a row] = 1 / 10<sup>[Round Scale]</sup>. (the round scale for line amounts is always 2 (currently), so we cannot distribute cost amount of less than 1/10<sup>2</sup> = 0.01)

-3. In the Results table the results of the step 2 are saved and for each combination of Output and Cost Type a new row is added.
+3. In the Results table, the results of step 2 are saved and for each combination of Output and Cost Type, a new row is added.

 ### Example 1
 Let's say there is a Cost Distribution document with two cost types with the following data:
 - Cost Type: **CT1**; Distributed Cost Amount: **100**;
 - Cost Type: **CT2**; Distributed Cost Amount: **500**;

-In the Outputs table the following rows are present:
+In the Outputs table, the following rows are present:

 - LineNo: **10**; Cost Object: **StoreTransactionLine1**; Weight Coefficient: **15.00**;
 - LineNo: **20**; Cost Object: **StoreTransactionLine2**; Weight Coefficient: **13.00**;